Skip to main content

 Thin Clients and Point-of-Sale Systems — Wyse, HP, and Dell thin clients, along with commercial POS terminals.
 These often contain storage media that needs proper data handling.

 Components and Accessories — RAM, CPUs, hard drives, SSDs, PCIe cards, GPU cards, and power supplies.
 If it came out of a computer, we’ll take it.
+Storage media is handled through our hard drive destruction process to ensure data is properly sanitized before any resale or recycling.

 What We Don’t Pick Up